If you have been injured in a bicycling accident, contact the St. Louis personal injury lawyers of OnderLaw, LLC to discuss your case.

 - Bicycles may use shoulders on the road, but they are not required to

 These laws solidify the rights that bicycles have when on the road throughout Missouri.
 They also create a clear legal definition for punishment that drivers may face if they do not respect cyclists.

-When you are riding a bicycle, you should not feel unsafe on the road, and there is legal protection against drivers who harass or antagonize cyclists.
+When you are riding a bicycle, you should not feel unsafe on the road, and there is legal protection against drivers who harass or antagonize you.
 If you have been in a bicycle accident, these laws may be essential to proving your case in court.